Sivaneni/AWS-Bedrock/README.md

 This README provides instructions for setting up your Python environment, configuring AWS IAM credentials, and running  code by calling different FM like llama2,stablediffusion model by calling it as API from AWS.
 Follow these steps to get started:

+# Exploring Amazon Bedrock: Accessing Foundation Models as an API in a Virtual Environment

+## Introduction

+As the field of artificial intelligence (AI) continues to evolve, developers seek efficient ways to leverage powerful pre-trained models for various tasks.
+Amazon Bedrock provides a seamless solution by offering access to a diverse range of high-performing foundation models (FMs) through a simple API.
+In this post, we'll delve into the world of Amazon Bedrock, explore how to set up your environment, configure IAM credentials, and run code using these foundation models.

+## What Is Amazon Bedrock?

+Amazon Bedrock is a game-changer for developers working with AI models.
+Here's why:

+1. **Foundation Models (FMs)**:
+   - Amazon Bedrock provides access to leading foundation models, including those developed by AI21 Labs, Anthropic, Cohere, Meta, Stability AI, and Amazon Titan.
+   - These FMs cover various domains, from natural language processing (NLP) to image generation.

+2. **Simplified API Access**:
+   - With Amazon Bedrock, using foundation models becomes as easy as making an API call.
+   - No need to worry about complex setup or model deployment—just focus on your use case.

+3. **Customization Options**:
+   - You can experiment with different FMs using interactive playgrounds.
+   - Evaluate models based on predefined metrics or set up human evaluations for subjective criteria.

+4. **Fine-Tuning and Customization**:
+   - Fine-tune FMs using your labeled examples to create specialized models.
+   - Securely adapt models to your specific tasks without compromising data privacy.

 ## Create a Python Virtual Environment

 ```bash